NodeByteHosting/assets/markdown/legal/terms.md

 ## Copyright Policy
 Copyright Complaints &amp; DMCA Policy
 We respect the intellectual property rights of others and expect our/it’s users to do the same.
-We will respond to notices of alleged copyright infringement in accordance with the Digital Millenium Copyright Act (“DMCA”).
+We will respond to notices of alleged copyright infringement in accordance with the Digital Millenium Copyright Act (“DMCA”) Please see the following: [DMCA Policy](https://nodebyte.host/legal/dmca).

 ## DMCA Notice of Alleged Infringement (“Notice”)
 To file a notice of Infringing Material, please provide a notification containing the following details: